Interstellar-Lab/bump-version/README.md

 ## Outputs
 - `new-version`: version contained in the version file
-- `last-version`: last version found in the git tag from the repository
+- `last-version`: last version found in the git tag from the repository in the SemVer format without prefix nor suffix
+  - if the last version tag is "v1.2.3-pre-release" the value of `last-version` will be "1.2.3"

 # Prefix
 The version tag in git will be created with "v" prefix: